Man dead after car crashes into pillar on I-40 in Knoxville - NewsBreak

 Man dead after car crashes into pillar on I-40 in Knoxville

-Erland said officers responded to a single-car crash on the entrance ramp to I-40 East from Bridgedale Road.
+Erland said officers responded to a single-car crash on the entrance ramp to I-40 East from Bridgedale Drive around 4:40 p.m.Former Knox County business owner charged with tax evasion

-Officers found a red Mustang that was left on the road.
-They found that the vehicle hit the concrete bridge pillar on the right side of the ramp.
+When they arrived, officers found a red Mustang that was left on the road.
+Officers said the vehicle hit the concrete bridge pillar on the right side of the ramp.

 The driver of the vehicle was pronounced dead at the scene.